 Can I invest in international stocks?

-No. The investment must track a "primarily American equities" index.
-International stock funds, even broad ones like VXUS, are not eligible.
+No. The investment must track a primarily American equities index.
+International-only stock funds, even broad ones like VXUS, are not eligible.

 What is the expense ratio cap?